ReodorFelg1/PathFinder/README.md

 ### Motivation

-This project was initiated as a practical learning exercise to improve Java programming skills, deepen understanding of object-oriented programming principles, and explore complex algorithms in a real-world application.
-It serves as a hands-on project to apply theoretical knowledge in software development, specifically within the context of game plugin development.
+This project was initiated as a practical learning exercise to improve Java programming skills, deepen understanding of object-oriented programming principles, and explore algorithms in a real-world application.

 ### Installation